cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

 e.g.
 grid-template-columns: auto 50px 10% 2fr 1fr;

-This snippet creates five columns.
+Creates five columns.
 The first column is as wide as its content, the second column is 50px, the third column is 10% of its container, and for the last two columns; the remaining space is divided into three sections, two are allocated for the fourth column, and one for the fifth.

 ## column-gap property
 grid-column-gap property obsolete